vwall/compass-twitter-bootstrap/README.md

     @import "compass_twitter_bootstrap_awesome"

+## Using Javascripts with Rails Asset Pipeline

+Javascript Libraries are located in vendor/assets/javascripts

+Include them individually or

+    //=require bootstrap-all

+to include all files

 ## TWITTER BOOTSTRAP

 Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
 It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.